aryan828/sample-ecommerce-k8s/README.md

 This project aims to deploy an e-commerce application using Kubernetes.
 The application consists of multiple components including a frontend web application, backend API services, a MongoDB database for data persistence, and RabbitMQ for handling asynchronous message processing.
 Kubernetes manifests are provided to facilitate the deployment and management of these components in a Kubernetes cluster.

+## Application Architecture

+The e-commerce application consists of the following components:

+1. **Frontend**: A React-based web application served by an Nginx server.
+2. **Backend API**: A set of Node.js microservices handling various business operations.
+3. **Database**: A MongoDB cluster for data persistence.
+4. **Message Queue**: RabbitMQ for handling order processing asynchronously.

 ## Repository Structure

 The repository is structured as follows: